 Answers and explanation

-The most apparent finding on the PA image is the presence of homogeneous opacity in the superior mediastinal, with its inferior margin indistinct from the aortic knuckle and superior margin is projected over the medial end of the left clavicle.
-Laterally the margin well outline against the underlying air in left lung (arrow on AP radiograph).
+The most apparent finding on the PA image is the presence of homogeneous opacity in the superior mediastinal, with its inferior margin indistinct from the aortic knuckle.
+The superior margin is projected over the medial end of the left clavicle.
+Laterally the margin is well outlined against the underlying air in left lung (arrow on AP radiograph).
 The medial margin of the opacity is obscured (Fig. 2).

 Figure 2.
 Posteroanterior (PA) and lateral chest radiographs were requested with arrows.
 Sternotomy wires and aortic replacement valve are seen, consistent with patients known condition of cardiac disease.